Step 4—Apply for Housing

 - The license agreement will be made available to you online via the WebPortal beginning in March.
 The license agreement is made available to students who: 1) are required to live in on-campus housing; 2) have indicated interest in on-campus housing; and 3) have been admitted to SDSU.

-- If you are required to live in on-campus housing, you must submit the license agreement and $375 initial payment by the May 1 Intent to Enroll deadline or your admission will be canceled.
+- Once your completed License Agreement and $375 initial payment are received by the university, the Office of Housing Administration will send you an email acknowledgement and space confirmation.
+If you are required to live in on-campus housing, you must submit the license agreement and $375 initial payment by the May 1 Intent to Enroll deadline or your admission will be canceled.

-- Student housing preferences will be considered, but students will be assigned to a single, double, or triple space depending on availability, and on a first-come, first-served basis.
+- Student housing preferences will be considered, but students will be assigned to a single, double, or triple space.

 Residential Learning Communities